AhmedSamirElsaka/React-Native-Interview-Questions/Readme.md

    3. Memory management: Limitations on memory mean React Native is not suited to developing computation-intensive apps
    4. Low security: React Native’s open-source design leaves apps more exposed to threats, which is especially dangerous for apps containing sensitive information, such as banking services
    5. Learning curve: React Native is one of the more challenging software frameworks to learn, especially for junior developers

+20. ### How would you style a React Native component
+    ---
+    React Native components can be styled using the 'StyleSheet' component.
+    It provides an interface similar to CSS for defining styles.
+    You can use properties like 'flex', 'margin', 'padding', 'color', and more.
+Here's an example:
+    ```javaScript
+    import { StyleSheet } from 'react-native';
+    const styles = StyleSheet.create({
+    container: {flex: 1, justifyContent: 'center', alignitems: 'center', backgroundColor: 'lightblue', },
+    text: {fontSize: 18, fontWeight: 'bold', color: 'white', },
+    });
+    ```
+    **Or** you can use some libraries like NativeWind and others